DMO

 First introduced by energy regulators as a response to the Australian Competition and Consumer Commission’s (ACCC) inquiry into electricity prices, the ‘Default Market Offer (DMO) serves as a price cap for electricity on standing offer contracts.

-With that in mind, Canstar Blue have created this guide to explain how the DMO works.
+With that in mind, Canstar Blue has created this guide to explain how the DMO works.

 What is the Default Market Offer?

-It’s important to understand that the DMO is not designed to be a competitive price for energy, and the best deals may still be hundreds of dollars a year cheaper.
-This differs slightly to the Victorian Default Offer, which is designed to be a competitive deal.
+It’s important to understand that the DMO is not designed to be a competitive energy price, and the best deals may still be hundreds of dollars a year cheaper.
+This differs slightly from the Victorian Default Offer, which is designed to be a competitive deal.

 How does the Default Market Offer work?

-Customers who were on a standing offer pre-July 1, 2019 were moved onto the new default reference price.
-The reference price is set by the AER and is based on specific electricity usage and supply charges in different areas, meaning the reference price will vary between states and distribution networks.
+The DMO or reference price is set by the AER.
+It is based on specific electricity usage and supply charges in different areas, meaning the reference price will vary between states and distribution networks.
+The following factors influence how the AER sets the reference price:

 Electricity plans cheaper than the Default Market Offer